amark720/Machine-Learning-Projects/Readme.md

 <img src="https://github.com/amark720/Amar-kumar/blob/master/ScreenShots/Machine%20Learning%20Project.jpg" alt="Landing Page" height="50%" width="70%" />

+### Don't forget to ⭐ the repository, if it helped you in anyway.

 #### Feel Free to contact me at➛ amark720@gmail.com for any help related to Projects in this Repository!